We’ve all had brainstorms that didn’t work out.

 Instead, cola consumers bubbled over with complaints.
 As the Coca-Cola Co. says, the change spawned “consumer angst the likes of which no business has ever seen.”
 Just 79 days later, the company brought its original formula back.

-Since then, New Coke has become a prime example of the risks in messing with something that isn’t broken.
+Since then, New Coke has become a prime example of the risks of messing with something that isn’t broken.
 The beverage’s brief, turbulent life has even been rehashed for lessons on marketing failures in business schools.

 In 2019, New Coke had the last laugh, making a very brief promotional comeback tied to an appearance in Netflix’s 1980s-themed sci-fi series “Stranger Things.”

 2. The Edsel

 Pity the poor Edsel.
 The brand of car, produced by automaker Ford beginning in 1957, was named for Edsel Ford, son of famed Ford Motor Co. founder Henry Ford.

 Now, though, it’s included in certain dictionaries as a term for a product that fails to gain public acceptance despite high expectations.

 Some blame the car’s unusual look, especially the vertical chrome oval on the front grill.
 Others blame mechanical issues — a joke circulated that Edsel was an acronym for “Every Day Something Else Leaks,” according to the Washington Post.

 Ford stopped producing the car in 1959.
 But that’s not the end of the story.
 Today, a mint-condition Edsel can sell for up to six figures, the Post says.

 3. Google Glass